SrikanyaK/SrikanyaK/README.md

-# Hi, I'm Srikanya Katikala
+# Hi, I'm Srikanya K

 Senior Embedded Software Engineer from Hyderabad with 10 years of experience in embedded systems, focused on Linux kernel development, device drivers, embedded middleware software, and interface applications.